supermarsx/superpoweredcv/docs/spec.md

 **CAN (later)**
 - Plugin system for new templates and AI providers.
-- Offline‑only mode with in‑browser LaTeX and local LLM.
 - Extra import sources (other platforms, custom JSON).
 - Advanced red‑team profiles (malformed PDFs, font glyph manipulation, whitespace stego).